Pylons/pyramid_chameleon/docs/glossary.rst

     for information about response objects.

   scan

-    The term used by :app:`Pyramid` to define the process of importing and examining all code in a Python package or module for `configuration decoration <http://readthedocs.org/docs/pyramid/en/latest/glossary.html
+    The term used by :app:`pyramid_chameleon` to define the process of importing and examining all code in a Python package or module for `configuration decoration <http://readthedocs.org/docs/pyramid/en/latest/glossary.html
     #term-configuration-decoration>`_.
 See `declarative configuration